unldenis/PacketServer/README.md

 </dependency>
 ```
 ### Gradle
-Add this dependency to your build.gradle:
+Add the JitPack repository to your build file:
 <br>
 ```xml
 allprojects {